MathiasWP/emoji-project/readme.md

-# The Emoji Project.
+# 🌍 The Emoji Project.

-👋 and welcome to the emoji project!
+**👋 and welcome to the emoji project!**

-The Emoji Project serves one purpose: Giving web-developers of all skill-levels inspirations for projects they create!
+The Emoji Project serves one purpose: Giving web-developers on all skill-levels fun projects they can code!

 The Emoji Project is open-source and purely created by submits from people like you 🤝❤️

+&nbsp;

-### To submit an emoji, do one of the two;
+## To submit an emoji, do one of the two;

-1. Create an issue and submit your emoji there.
+1️⃣ Create an issue and submit your emoji there.

-2. Do a pull-request of the repo, insert your submission into the `emojis.json` file, and then afterwards submit your change as a pull-request.
+2️⃣ Do a pull-request of the repo, insert your submission into the `emojis.json` file, and then afterwards submit your change as a pull-request.

 ### Information needed to submit an emoji project (follow this template):